mostafa/xk6-kafka/README.md

 ### The xk6-kafka API

 All the exported functions are available by importing them from `k6/x/kafka`.
 They are subject to change in the future versions when a new major version is released.
-These are the exported functions:
+These are the exported functions and they always reflect the latest changes on the `main` branch.

 <details>
     <summary>The JavaScript API</summary>